5 Ways How To Re-Engage Customers With Email

 Greater and greater discounts effectively transform your once loyal customers into discount shoppers willing to shop anywhere.
 Look no further than Gap; they can’t seem to go a weekend without a 40% off sale.

-While you can attract and retain shoppers with loss leaders, you make money on profitable clients.
+While you can attract and retain shoppers with loss leaders, you profit from profitable clients.

 Use these email tips and ideas to get your brick-and-mortar customers to return repeatedly.